hestonhoffman/PFCExperiment/cli.md

 To install on Windows, copy and paste the following PowerShell command into a command (cmd) window.

 ~~~
-powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://www.distelli.com/download/client.ps1'))" & SET PATH=%PATH%;%ProgramFiles%/Distelli
+powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://pipelines.puppet.com/download/client.ps1'))" & SET PATH=%PATH%;%ProgramFiles%/Distelli
 ~~~

-<h3><a name="login-and-validate"></a>Login and Validate</h3>
+<h3><a name="login-and-validate"></a>Log in and validate</h3>

-To complete, and validate, the CLI installation; issue a `distelli login` command to login to your Puppet Pipelines account.
+To complete, and validate, the CLI installation; issue a `distelli login` command to log into your Puppet Pipelines account.

 > **Important:** This requires that you have already completed the [Creating an Account](./account.html) steps.